 The DLIR EOO along with the County designated EOO, where local boards utilize county facilities are responsible for compliance of the One-Stops with all requirements of WIOA Sec.
 188 and the applicable provisions of the Americans with Disabilities Act of 1990.
-DLIR posts notices on posters on department premises, on press releases, on letter heads, on brochures and publications, on all DLIR web pages and posts EOO policies at: http://labor.hawaii.gov/equal-opportunity-program/.
-Training is conducted in coordination with other training of the One-Stop staff.
+DLIR posts notices on posters on department premises, on press releases, on letter heads, on brochures and publications, on all DLIR web pages and posts EOO policies at:

+http://labor.hawaii.gov/equal-opportunity-program/.
+Training is conducted in coordination with other training of the AJC staff.

-Each self-service resource room located in the One Stops features a minimum of one accessible computer terminal equipped with assistive technology software designed to increase accessibility to all One Stop customers, including individuals with multiple challenges and individuals with disabilities.
-Adaptive materials developed under the Disability Program Navigator (DPN) program have been shared with the One Stops throughout the State.
+Each self-service resource room located in the AJCs features a minimum of one accessible computer terminal equipped with assistive technology software designed to increase accessibility to all AJC customers, including individuals with multiple challenges and individuals with disabilities.
+Where needed in the AJCs, assistive technology has been or will be purchased under the Disability Employment Inititative Grants.